irishgordo/harvester-wiki/Speed-up-Harvester-ISO-build.md

   $ ./get-rke2.sh v1.22.12-rc3+rke2r1
   # this saves to folder `v1.22.12-rc3+rke2r1`
   ```
-- Host the files in a webserver and build with it, e.g.:
+- Host the files in a web server and build with it, e.g.:
   ```
   RKE2_IMAGE_REPO=http://192.168.2.106/harvester/rke2/ make
   ```